Back to RWKV Hub

 $$ y_t = \sum_{i=1}^{t} \frac{\exp(q_t \cdot k_i / \sqrt{d})}{\sum_{j=1}^{t} \exp(q_t \cdot k_j / \sqrt{d})} v_i $$

-Now consider a linear attention variant where we use an exponential kernel $\phi(q, k) = \exp(q) \cdot \exp(k)$.
-The numerator becomes:
+Now replace softmax with an exponential kernel $\phi(q, k) = \exp(q) \cdot \exp(k)$.
+The numerator factors:

 $$ \sum_{i=1}^{t} \exp(q_t) \cdot \exp(k_i) \cdot v_i = \exp(q_t) \cdot \sum_{i=1}^{t} \exp(k_i) \cdot v_i $$